childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

    You should see the Ambari packages in the list.

-* Install the Ambari Server and Agent on your Management Server :

-Note: The working glusterfs stack will only be shipped by Hortonworks with HDP 1.4.3.1, this is not internally or externally available yet.
-In the meantime, on the server intended to be your Ambari Server, please yum install the [Ambari Server](http://ambari-fork.s3.amazonaws.com/ambari-server-1.3.0-SNAPSHOT20140110162116.noarch.rpm) and the [Ambari Agent](http://ambari-fork.s3.amazonaws.com/ambari-agent-1.3.0-SNAPSHOT20140110162153.x86_64.rpm) from our S3 Repo.

 * On the management server, activate the GlusterFS enabled HDP Stack in Ambari by editing the /var/lib/ambari-server/resources/stacks/HDP/2.0.6.GlusterFS/metainfo.xml and setting the active flag to true:
 `     <metainfo>`
 `        <versions>`